Ismayilli District: Media

 The sociopolitical newspaper Girdyman was established in 2002 and is issued twice or thrice a month in 500 editions.
 It was founded by the executive body of the district and the creative collective of the publishing house.
 It was registered by the Ministry of Justice of the Republic of Azerbaijan with registration number 120.

 The publication of a local newspaper commenced in 1934.
-It was called Yeni Ismayilly from 1934 to 1966, Zehmetkesh from 1966 to 1991 and Djavanshir yurdu from 1991.
+It was called Yeni Ismayilly from 1934 to 1966, Zehmetkesh from 1966 to 1991, and Djavanshir yurdu from 1991.

-The radio station of the district was registered in the head department for mass media under the State Press Committee and started operating on February 10, 1993.
-It aims to provide the residents of Ismayilly with daily sociopolitical news, entertaining programs and programs for children, ads, announcements and other programs.
+The radio station of the district was registered in the head department for media under the State Press Committee and started operating on February 10, 1993.
+It aims to provide the residents of Ismayilly with daily sociopolitical news, entertaining programs and programs for children, ads, announcements, and other programs.
 It transmits its programs thirty minutes a day except for Saturday and Sunday.

-It is the executive body of the district.
+Furthermore, it is the executive body of the district.
 It has previously operated as a ten-minute news bulletin in a local newspaper.